We believe in…

 We’re dedicated to being as gentle as possible on the planet.
 We do this in a number of ways, including:

-- Providing editable PDF workbooks in our Youth Mentor Training, encouraging students to keep everything digitally, rather than printing.
+- Providing editable PDF workbooks in our Youth Mentor Training and, where possible in our Online Academy, encouraging students to keep everything digitally, rather than printing.

 - For the things we must print, such as our school-based curriculum, we print these on recycled stock, using vegetable-based inks, in recycled cardboard binders (all printed by a social enterprise) and provide an online portal for all additional resources such as slideshows, playlists, etc (rather than provide a USB stick or CD).